Avery County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, video footage (if available), or medical records.
-Consider any factors that might have affected the accuracy of the breathalyzer test.
+• Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, dashcam footage, or any documentation that casts doubt on the validity of the DUI stop or the accuracy of the chemical test.

 Possible Outcomes

-- Suspension Overturned: If you successfully challenge the grounds for the suspension, your license will be reinstated.
+• Suspension Overturned: The hearing officer finds that the DMV did not have sufficient grounds for the suspension, and your license is reinstated.

 Hardship/Restricted License in North Carolina